 So what is AIC?
 What does it stand for?
 Who are they?
 And why do you have to work with them?
 Keep reading to start getting ahead of the learning curve in Connecticut domestic violence arrests.

-Services AIC Provides
+What Services Does AIC Provide?

 AIC stands for Connecticut’s Alternative Incarceration Center (more recently, the marketing folks at Connecticut Superior Court have tried to rename it to a more euphemistic “Alternative in the Community” Center).
 Regardless of what the name-of-the-moment is, AIC is a not-for-profit service offered free of charge to the Connecticut Superior Court.